Settlement reached in lawsuit over plane crash that killed Oklahoma State University coaches

 Jackson said Serna’s family has agreed to tentative settlement terms with the insurance company of deceased pilot Olin Branstetter, but it is not yet final.

-Budke, Serna and Olin and Paula Branstetter all died died Nov.
-17, 2011, when the small airplane they were riding in crashed in Arkansas while the coaches were on a recruiting trip.
+Budke, Serna, and Olin and Paula Branstetter all died on November 17, 2011, when the small airplane they were riding in crashed in Arkansas while the coaches were on a recruiting trip.

 Budke was 50 at the time of the crash and Serna was 36.